gustavo5501212345-web/RBXL-26-Web-Extension/README.md

 -- Added toggles on popup for:

--- The custom play buttons
+-The custom play buttons

-Square ui
+-Square ui

-Transparent top bar
+-Transparent top bar

-And button scale on hover
+-And button scale on hover

 -- Added buttons on popup for: